 Our culture is open, supportive and collaborative.
 Many of us also did placements at Fivium when we were students, so we know the process well, and the whole team is on hand to guide you and help you get the most out of your year with us.
 You’ll also be able to take part in our annual Hack Day, which gives everyone in the company the chance to experiment with new ideas and technologies and compete for great prizes.

 We’re committed to being a company with diverse, motivated staff and an environment which is free from discrimination.
 Our aim is for our workforce to be truly representative of our society and for every employee to feel valued and respected.
 We’ve achieved Investors in People Gold, which is a testament to our commitment to being a great place to work and to our excellent team, and we’re proud supporters of the Time to Change campaign to end mental health discrimination.

 Salary and benefits

-We offer a salary of £25,000 for placement students and excellent benefits including 23 days’ leave per year, Simplyhealth cover, interest-free season ticket loans and a Cycle2Work scheme.
+We offer a salary of £26,000 for placement students and excellent benefits including 28 days’ leave per year (including bank holidays), Simplyhealth cover, interest-free season ticket loans and a Cycle2Work scheme.

 How to apply

 Please email your CV (2-3 pages A4) as a PDF to email@example.com with “Placement” in the subject line by 11:59pm on 13 November 2023.
 There’s no need to include a cover letter, but we’d love to see any university or personal projects you can show us - for example on GitHub, CodePen, a personal website or attached as a zip file (though please don’t include executable files like .exes or .jars - they won’t get through).
 We’re looking for evidence of your passion for programming, along with a clear history of teamwork and solving real problems.
 It’s also useful if you include your first year marks.

 We’ll do short one-to-one interviews the week after applications close, then panel interviews a couple of weeks later.
 One-to-one interviews will be take place remotely, with panel interviews at our offices in central London.